-Starting with the 2023.8 release of GameMaker, we have a new bug-reporting system inside GameMaker itself, which is designed to take any hassle for you out of submitting a report to us.
+Starting with the 2023.8 release of GameMaker, we have a bug-reporting system on the Help menu inside GameMaker:

 To see the actual bug reports, click the Issues tab near the top of that page: